HistoryLabs/events-api/README.md

     "events": [
         {
             "date": "January 5",
-            "event": "Duke Ludovico Sforza recaptures Milan, but is soon driven out again by the French."
+            "content": "Duke Ludovico Sforza recaptures Milan, but is soon driven out again by the French."
         },
         {
             "date": "February 17",
-            "event": "Battle of Hemmingstedt: The Danish army fails to conquer the peasants' republic of Dithmarschen."
+            "content": "Battle of Hemmingstedt: The Danish army fails to conquer the peasants' republic of Dithmarschen."
         },
         {
             "date": "July 14",
-            "event": "The Muscovites defeat the Lithuanians and the Poles in the Battle of Vedrosha."
+            "content": "The Muscovites defeat the Lithuanians and the Poles in the Battle of Vedrosha."
         },
         {
             "date": "August 10",
-            "event": "Diogo Dias discovers an island which he names St Lawrence (after the saint's day on which it was first sighted), later to be known as Madagascar."
+            "content": "Diogo Dias discovers an island which he names St Lawrence (after the saint's day on which it was first sighted), later to be known as Madagascar."
         },
         {
             "date": "November 11",
-            "event": "Treaty of Granada: Louis XII of France and Ferdinand II of Aragon agree to divide the Kingdom of Naples between them."
+            "content": "Treaty of Granada: Louis XII of France and Ferdinand II of Aragon agree to divide the Kingdom of Naples between them."
         },
         {
             "date": "December 31",
-            "event": "The last incunable is printed in Venice."
+            "content": "The last incunable is printed in Venice."
         },
         {
             "date": "",
-            "event": "Europe's population is estimated at 56.7 million people (Spielvogel)."
+            "content": "Europe's population is estimated at 56.7 million people (Spielvogel)."
         },
         "..."
     ]